dallonf/causelang/README.md

 You can also run the CLI: `js-proto/packages/cause-cli/bin/run run [filename]` (note the double "run" - if the CLI was installed locally, it would be `cause run`).
 Check out some of the examples in `js-proto/packages/cause-cli/examples` that can be executed with that CLI.

 To install dependencies, just run `npm install` and `npx lerna bootstrap` in the `js-proto` directory.

+You can also look at a prototype of the typechecker in the `rs-typeproto` directory by running `cargo test -- --show-output`.

 ## This is, without a doubt, the worst compiler code I have ever seen.